riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 Preparing migration 'AdminUser'...
 ```

-To check if this works, we can try to curl our secured endpoint, but to do that we need to prepare basic auth header, I like using Swift REPL, we know that our admin username is actually and uuid: `2B423396-F4BA-45B5-BBDA-20EE296BF970` and password: `password`.
-Basic auth requires base64 encoded values `username:password` so let's do something like that:
+To check if this works, we can try to curl our secured endpoint, but to do that we need to prepare basic auth header.
+We know that our admin username is actually and uuid: `2B423396-F4BA-45B5-BBDA-20EE296BF970` and password: `password`.
+Basic auth requires base64 encoded values `username:password` so let's do something like that using Swift REPL:
 ```
   1> import Foundation
   2. let str = "2B423396-F4BA-45B5-BBDA-20EE296BF970:password"